top of page

 Q: Did you use any specific method book when you were first learning the guitar?
 A: No, I did not.
 I learned various pieces from different sources that were meant to challenge and concentrate on various techniques.

-Q: Who made the arrangement of the La Vida Breve you play and is it available for purchase?
-A: The short answer, it’s a combination of my own arrangement and one of Keigo Fujii’s, available in PDF form online if you search for it.
-I used that as a base, but I changed a few octaves of the accompaniment, I added notes in some places and took a couple of ornaments out.
+Q: Who made the arrangement for the La Vida Breve you play and is it available for purchase?
+A: The short answer - it’s a combination of my own arrangement and one of Keigo Fujii’s, available in PDF form online if you search for it.
+I used that as a base, but I changed a few octaves of the accompaniment, added notes in some places, and took a couple of ornaments out.
 I changed the part around the descending scale and changed the fingerings in a number of places.
 I didn’t write any of it down, because it was easier to just memorize it than to write the changes.
 It’s not available for purchase, but maybe sometime in the future when I have the time to write it down.

 Recent Posts